 With more ease and impact.

 The one all the girls had already done at the conference.

-So, I watched all the videos.
-Got so pumped.
+So, I watched all the videos (see them all here, they’re so good and inspiring!).
+And I got so pumped.
 YES!
 This is what I needed– to learn how to scale this thing, and grow it beyond just the hours I could clock in each day.
 To help people beyond my limit of 8 one-on-one clients at once.

 But, then, I saw the price tag.
 And totally freaked out.